 If you have a hydration pack or a backpack with a hydration reservoir pocket, being able to sip on a hose while you walk is very convenient for day hiking.
 It’s great because there’s such a low barrier to drinking and having a hose connected to your shoulder strap is constant reminder to take a sip.
-Buying a 3 liter hydration pack, like the ones shown above, is a good size for a long day hike.
+Buying a 3 liter hydration pack is a good size for a long day hike.
 If you don’t need all 3 liters, don’t fill it up fully.

 How do you know how much water is left in your hydration pack?